-Different cultures throughout the world will place a different level of emphasis upon the relevance and importance of the past upon their plans for the future.
+Different cultures throughout the world will place a different level of emphasis on the relevance and importance of the past upon their plans for the future.

-In past-orientated societies people place an emphasis on understanding events of the past in order to formulate their plans.
-Within these cultures people tend to have a more conservative management approach and may be change adverse.
+In past-orientated societies, people place an emphasis on understanding the events of the past in order to formulate their plans.
+Within these cultures, people tend to have a more conservative management approach and maybe change adversely.
 Typically the working cultures of countries such as China, Britain and Japan are past orientated.
 Expats working in this environment should be prepared to accept that the implementation of any type of changes to working life and practices will generally be slow and involve a great deal of bureaucracy.

 Expats will generally experience two different approaches to the concept of time, both of which will have an impact upon the concept of deadlines and the importance of trust in business relationships

 In some cultures, time is viewed as a very limited resource and there is a distinct emphasis upon ensuring that it is utilized effectively.
 Western cultures are generally of this mind-set and believe that time is money.
 If you are an expat working in this type of society you should always ensure that you respect other people’s time and are punctual to start and end meetings.
 Furthermore, you should also be aware of the importance of following the rules of business.
 In time-sensitive cultures, there isn’t enough time available to spend developing trust via lengthy relationships and they are therefore more likely to judge your worthiness as a potential partner by your general business etiquette.